 Traditionally, before baking a cross would be cut on the top of the bread.
 This cross was said to symbolize a blessing of the bread and to protect the household.
 In reality, scoring the dough helps the heat reach the center of the loaf as it bakes.

 Although soda bread is not a sweet bread, I’ve chosen to add a small amount of sugar to my recipe.
-You will find that the sugar does not sweeten the bread much at all.
+You will find that the amount of sugar I add does not sweeten the bread too much, it just gives it a hint of sweetness.

 How To Make Irish Soda Bread